mmmmosca/LOON/README.md

 ## Operators

-There are three main operators:
+There are four main operators:

 - `->`: injection operator